United Airlines extends cancellations of Boeing 737 MAX flights into August

-CHICAGO (Reuters) - United Airlines said on Friday it is extending by one month its cancellations of Boeing Co 737 MAX flights, through Aug.
-3, leading to about 40 or 45 daily canceled flights.
+CHICAGO/SEATTLE (Reuters) - United Airlines said on Friday it is extending by one month its cancellations of Boeing Co 737 MAX flights, through Aug.
+3, as the jetliner remains grounded following two fatal crashes.

+United, which operates 14 737 MAX jets, said the decision would lead to about 40 or 45 daily canceled flights.

-The Chicago-based carrier joins rivals Southwest Airlines Co and American Airlines Group Inc which had already suspended 737 MAX flights into August after the U.S. aviation regulator grounded Boeing’s best-selling jet in March in the wake of two crashes that killed a combined 346 people.
+The Chicago-based carrier joins rivals Southwest Airlines Co and American Airlines Group Inc which had already suspended 737 MAX flights into August as global carriers await regulatory approval for the aircraft to fly again.

+The worldwide grounding in March of Boeing’s fast-selling aircraft followed a crash in Indonesia and another in Ethiopia that killed a combined 346 people.

 Since the grounding, U.S. airlines have had to readjust schedules and come up with solutions in order to meet demand during the busy summer travel season.